aws-samples/aws-network-hub-for-terraform/README.md

 ![ipam](images/IPAM_Delegated.png)

 **Customisation**
- - If you do not define a remote backend Terraform will use the local directory to store the local backend files including tfstate.
+ - If you do not define a remote backend Terraform will use the local directory to store the backend files including tfstate.
 Examples of how to customise the Terraform backend are included but commented out.

  ![backend](images/backend.png)